wp-plugins/easy-faq-with-expanding-text/readme.txt

 3. Click on FAQ Admin Page in the left-side menu on the dashboard for detailed instructions and settings

 == Changelog ==

+=3.2.3 =
+* Fixed the ability to have each page or post individually control whether it will have just one answer open at a time.
+* Updated javascript to improve the nested drop down feature

 = 3.2.2 =
 * Made the plugin more reliable for a wider variety of use cases, using more efficient coding.
 (Details: In the previous version, the plugin would not operate on pages that called the content filter before loading the main content of the page.)